Expensify/App/docs/articles/new-expensify/expenses-&-payments/Connect-a-Personal-Bank-Account.md

 7. Choose which account you want to connect to Expensify.
 8. Click **Save & continue**.

+![Choose which account you want to connect to Expensify and then click Save & continue.]
 ({{site.url}}/assets/images/addbankaccount_03.png){:width="100%"}

 Once connected, all payments and reimbursements will be deposited directly into that bank account.